nkh/ftl/config/ftl/man/ftl.md

 _ftl_ reads it's configuration from ~/.config/ftl/etc/ftlrc

-you can override configuration in your own ~/.ftlrc after sourcing the default configuration
+You can override configuration in your own ~/.ftlrc after sourcing the default configuration.

 # ENVIRONMENT